 Fecal Microbiota Transplantation (FMT) & You

-FMT is a promising new therapy for C. difficile infections when antibiotic treatment is failing.
+FMT is a promising investigational therapy for C. difficile infections when antibiotic treatment is failing.
 In the guides below, we offer information about C. difficile, about FMT for patients with C. difficile not responding to antibiotic therapy, and about who may be a good candidate for FMT.

 However, FMT is a new therapy that is still under investigation, and your doctor should help you determine whether it is the right choice for your treatment.
 Please use this information as a guide to initiate a conversation with your doctor about whether FMT is a good option for you.